rajRishi22/Instahyre_automation/Readme.md

-# Instahyre Easy Apply Bot
+# Instahyre/Flexiple Easy Apply Bot

 ## Overview
 This is an automated bot designed to streamline the job application process on Instahyre.
 The bot helps job seekers save time by automating repetitive application tasks.